Report: A Breaking Bad movie could come from creator Vince Gilligan

 We've had a prequel series to delve deeper into one of the greatest TV shows of all time, and now another chapter in the Breaking Bad universe is potentially in the works.

-Both Variety and The Hollywood Reporter are reporting that Vince Gilligan, creator of Breaking Bad and prequel series Better Call Saul, is working on a movie that will have a connection to Walter White's world.
+Both Variety and The Hollywood Reporter are reporting that Vince Gilligan, creator of Breaking Bad and prequel series Better Call Saul, is working on a movie that will be in Walter White's universe.

-"Greenbriar" is the title being floated around for a project incredibly light on details.
+"Greenbrier" is the title being floated around for a project incredibly light on details.
 We don't know if the movie will be another prequel to the epic events of Walter White's descent into a life of crime, or if it will cover new ground in the future.
-A possible story line would track "the escape of a kidnapped man and his quest for freedom," according to The Albuquerque Journal.
+A possible story line would track "the escape of a kidnapped man and his quest for freedom," according to The Albuquerque Journal, which brought the news, Albuquerque being the original filming location for the series.

 Involvement from stars Bryan Cranston and Aaron Paul is also up in the air, though for one of their characters a story line set in the future might bring certain difficulties.